The Ultimate GTM Checklist: B2B SaaS Edition

 Target audience

-A target audience is a particular group of people that you can expect to buy your product or service.
+A target audience is a group expected to buy your product or service.
 They are often defined by aspects such as demographics and behaviors.
-This helps you target your marketing campaigns and messages more effectively.

 Competition and Demand